MyMCATAI/my-mcat/README_Docs/tasks/user-dennis/1-tasks-all.md

     }
 }
  - make sure every route is accounted for,

- CARS: `context:passage, questionsAsked , explanationNotes`
+ - CARS: `context:passage, questionsAsked , explanationNotes`

+ 2) **Prynce priority: in Home - we need to fetch the user's information** First time user signs in - ChatContainer is replaced by a new <Component> that holds space for a  3 minute video afterwards there a checkbox dialog you've watched it, (2nd time they login they dont see the video if the check was true)
+->
+ChatContainer (similar te refactor-final -branch) has transparent background -   interactive kalypso, waves and always talks right when u login.
+Kalypso has context and summarizes your week.

+- last time you were here its been this many days.
+- greet them happily -
+- next test  with motivational message!

+- Example:
+FIRST MESSAGE IS HARDCODED AFTER THEY ENTER!

+   "Hey, welcome back!
+It's been three days.
+You scored a 492 on your last test, which isn't the best, but you have another one in SEVEN days.
+Keep on rocking, kiddo!"

  3. **In ATS - Kalypso knows the content you are looking at and will quiz you (depends on 2).**
  - given that #2 is done and we track user's ats context which might look like "timestamp, videoTranscript", we have kalypso pop in randomly it pauses the video kapyso asks a question based on the content the user has already seen (see our `refactor-home-final` branch ) .

- 4) **in Home - we need to fetch the user's information**
- - `knowledgeProfiles, calendarActivities`, create some `progress` property we need to calculate some metric for progress - suggest doing this on backend, but we can do this on frontend if faster.
- - track when user signs in for the first time that day - boolean flag
- - if true, Kalypso has context of user and summarizes their information - "heres your week ____, heres what you're good at___ and can improve in ___"
+ 4. **Talking to Kalypso**
+- better UI  you should hold a button its listening and transcribing as opposed to just press command once.
+- when you hold down command, a waveform thats flat begins then you talk the waveform changes based on energy.
+- current behavior: - if you play music and press command,  you can  talk to kalypso and music is playing, we suggest evaluate if music is playing then just pause it - to not interfere with user talking or Kalypso talking back (user can play it again manually)
+- current behavior: when user says Kalypso the transcription says "Calypso", make sure its spelled right with a K
+- change transcription to be real time (while cmd is being held down).

 ---